primefaces/primefaces/docs/11_0_0/components/datatable.md

 Ajax based filtering is enabled by setting _field_ or _filterBy_ at column level and providing a list to keep the filtered sublist.
 It is suggested to use a scope longer than request like viewscope to keep the filteredValue so that filtered list is still accessible after filtering.
-(Attention: Please be aware sessionscope is not supported vor this.
+(Attention: Please be aware sessionscope is not supported for this.
 Instead set multiViewState="true" to keep table state including filter across views.)

 ```xhtml
 <p:dataTable var="car" value="#{carBean.cars}" filteredValue="#{carBean.filteredCars}">